We are delighted to announce that our Visual Culture catalogue for 2014 has arrived.

-We are delighted to announce that the first books in our Library of Modern American History series are now available.
+We are delighted to announce that the first books in our A History of the Royal Navy series are now available.

 Russell Wallis seeks to show how and why the Holocaust was initially met with such a muted response in Britain.

 Author of Doris Day Confidential, Tamar Jeffers McDonald celebrates Doris Day’s 90th birthday for us with her favourite Doris film moment.

 What will make journalism better in the 21st century is having journalists who think and act in morally sophisticated ways.
 Are ethics codes the way of fostering this?

 Translated for the first time into English, Jan Svankmajer’s Touching and Imagining is a playful, darkly humorous and pioneering work on tactility in art.
 Here, Cathryn Vasseleu reveals the book’s history, and why a translation is long overdue.

 Out this month, Frances Partridge’s memoir Love in Bloomsbury provides a window onto the lives, loves and excesses of some of the twentieth century’s most intriguing, yet enigmatic, players.